Native American Indian Spa Treatments

 Aloe

 Aloe vera is indigenous to the Southwest, and Native Americans who lived there used the plant in the same ways it’s used today–as first aid for the skin.
-Aloe is antiseptic, so it heals as it soothes, and it’s very hydrating.
+Aloe is antiseptic, so it heals as it soothes and is very hydrating.
 Southwestern Native Americans called aloe “the wand of heaven” and used it to heal desert sunburns and to treat bug and scorpion bites.

 Cedarwood

-A sacred element in Native American culture, cedar is used to both cleanse and heal.
+Cedar, a sacred element in Native American culture, is used to cleanse and heal.
 Cedar is sprinkled on hot rocks to allow its power to be released with the steam.
-Cedar is considered an herb of the sun; its element is fire and is often burned during winter rituals.
+Cedar is considered an herb of the sun; its element is fire, and is often burned during winter rituals.
 Cedar purifies an area and banishes nightmares.
 Native Americans sometimes burn cedar in sweat lodges to help release heavy emotional energy.
 It is also used in child blessings and naming ceremonies.

 Chokecherry